 If you’d like to know the age-appropriate sleep times for your baby, then make sure you download the free sleep guide.
 This is a really handy quick-reference guide that shows you how many naps your baby should be having, the wake windows they generally have, as well as their total amount of sleep in the 24-hour period.

-Keep the Bedtime ROUTINE and Nap SCHEDULE Consistent
+Keep Their Bedtime Routine and Nap Schedule Consistent

 Continue to use the same nap and bedtime routine you were using if your baby was previously falling asleep independently.